 Set up a team competition using points scoring tables

 - Select the appropriate age groups and implements table type when first creating the meet/meeting.
 The appropriate type of points scoring and age grading tables are set by this selection (World Athletics or specific country/organization).

 Note that this must be properly chosen when creating the meet/meeting for the first time and cannot be changed once created.
 The implement tables and all points scoring tables for this meet/meeting are set through this selection.

-This selection is located at MEETINGS → Create → Details → Age group & implements → Age group and implements.
+This selection is located at MEETINGS → Create → Details → Country-specific options → Age group and implements.
 Choose the appropriate age group and implements setting.

 The list of choices includes specific countries such as Poland, Denmark, and more.
 In the example here, we choose the World Athletics format for implements and all points scoring tables.

 For more details on creating a meet/meeting, see the Set up a meeting user guide.

 - Create a team competition and assign teams as described in the Set up a team competition user guide.

 - Select the Scoring tables - best scoring athlete from each team or Scoring tables - X athletes counting from each team or Scoring tables - X athletes counting from each team, best Y results or Scoring tables - all athletes counting from each team option under Team scoring when creating or editing the team competition.

 Now you are all set to run your team competition using the appropriate points scoring tables.

 Knowledge base on points scoring tables and age grading factors

 Many countries and organizations use different point scoring tables and age grading factors.
 The user does not need to select any of these manually.
-The appropriate tables and factors are automatically assigned when the user selects the country or organization for the implements table when creating the meeting.
+The appropriate tables and factors are automatically assigned when the user selects the country or organization for the implements table when creating the meet/meeting.

 Please note that age grading factors are applicable only to team competitions using the points scoring tables method and do not apply to any other scoring method.